Get

 Nutrition

 Proper nutrition is a linchpin for healthy growth.
 Feeding your Mini Bernedoodle a balanced diet from puppyhood is essential to ensure they reach their full potential.
-Overfeeding, on the other hand, can lead to obesity, which can stunt growth and lead to other health issues.
+Overfeeding, however, can lead to obesity, which can bring on other health issues.

-It’s crucial to follow feeding guidelines and adapt them to your pet’s specific needs, considering factors like activity level and age.
+It is crucial to follow feeding guidelines and adapt them to your pet’s specific needs, depending on their activity level and age.

 Exercise